 The feature of the mosque is its large prayer hall that can accommodate up to 120,000 worshipers.
 There are smaller domes and minarets on both sides of the central dome, increasing the magnificence of the structure.
 The exterior shows intricate geometric patterns and calligraphy that pay homage to Islamic traditions.
 The use of white marble and other materials adds to the beauty of the mosque.

-Great Mosque of Kairouan, Tunisiaphoto of great mosque of kairouan
+Great Mosque of Kairouan, Tunisia

 For over a thousand years, the Great Mosque has served as the focal point of worship for Arab Muslims.
 It’s a common belief that making seven pilgrimages to Kairouan could preserve your soul if you are unable to travel to Makkah.